TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 8/Matthew 8.13.md

 ---

-And Jesus said unto the centurion, Go thy way; as thou hast believed, [so] be it done unto thee.
-And the servant was healed in that hour.
+Jesus said to the centurion, "Go your way.
+Let it be done for you as you have believed."
+His servant was healed in that hour.